lizrice/katacoda-scenarios/microscanner/step4.md

-We can use a single Dockerfile to scan any image.
+We can use a single Dockerfile to scan any image, using a multistage build.

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 # The image name will be passed in as a build argument